o-ran-sc/nonrtric/service-exposure/README.md

 You will need to package your rapp charts and copy them to the /var/chartmuseum/charts directory before starting.

    cd charts/
+   helm package rapp-helloworld-provider
+   scp -i $(minikube ssh-key) rapp-helloworld-provider-0.1.0.tgz docker@$(minikube ip):/var/chartmuseum/charts

-   helm package rapp-provider
+   helm package rapp-helloworld-invoker1
-   scp -i $(minikube ssh-key) rapp-provider-0.1.0.tgz docker@$(minikube ip):/var/chartmuseum/charts
+   scp -i $(minikube ssh-key) rapp-helloworld-invoker1-0.1.0.tgz docker@$(minikube ip):/var/chartmuseum/charts

-   helm package rapp-invoker
+   helm package rapp-helloworld-invoker2
-   scp -i $(minikube ssh-key) rapp-invoker-0.1.0.tgz docker@$(minikube ip):/var/chartmuseum/charts
+   scp -i $(minikube ssh-key) rapp-helloworld-invoker2-0.1.0.tgz docker@$(minikube ip):/var/chartmuseum/charts

 Start keycloak and postgres in the default namespace with istio injection:

-   istioctl kube-inject -f postgres.yaml | kubectl apply -f -
-   istioctl kube-inject -f keycloak.yaml | kubectl apply -f -
-or use the keycloak.sh deploy script
+Run  ./keycloak.sh deploy

 To start the management pods run:

-   start_pods.sh
+   ./start_pods.sh

 Once all pods have been started a list of running pods is displayed at the end of the script:
 NAME                                                         READY   STATUS    RESTARTS   AGE